arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/Cluster/Architecture.md

 {% hint 'danger' %}
-If a collection has a _replication factor_ of 1, its data is **not** replicated in other _DBServers_.
+If a collection has a _replication factor_ of 1, its data is **not** replicated to other _DBServers_.
 This exposes you to a risk of data loss, if the machine where the _DBServer_ that is storing this collection permanently fails.
 {% endhint %}